How we rank courses

 What is the best quantum computing course for beginners?

-The Xanadu Quantum Codebook and PennyLane Codebook are the top-rated free options -- both are interactive and require no prior physics.
+The PennyLane Codebook, which grew out of the earlier Xanadu Quantum Codebook, is the top-rated free option -- it is interactive and requires no prior physics.
 IBM's Basics of Quantum Information is excellent if you want the IBM ecosystem.

 Is there a free quantum computing course that's actually good?